A Note from www.casinosusa.bet to all those who want to be a podcaster.

-We have been contacted by larger broadcast outlets with millions of paid subscribers.
+USA considers our enterprise more of a hobby than a business.
+Yet we have been contacted by larger broadcast outlets with millions of paid subscribers.
 IHEART RADIO found us and we are available there.
 We also have offers of revenue sharing, which we have taken.
 Many of our podcast outlets put audio advertisements at the beginning of our podcasts.
 That’s OK.
-At this point we are on IHEART Radio, TuneIn Radio, Spreaker Radio, Stitcher Radio, MyTuner Radio, iTunes Store, Google Play, and our own website.
+At this point we are on IHEART Radio, TuneIn Radio, Spreaker Radio, Stitcher Radio, MyTuner Radio, iTunes Store, SoundCloud, Google Play, and our own website.

 Because we focus on recreational gambling, we are also clear about the dangers of compulsive gambling.
 Remember, we do not know who is listening.
 Compulsive gamblers can destroy their lives.
 So we warn about it.

-We also made a decision not to use profanity.
+We also made a decision not to use profanity in our podcasts.
 So many podcasts are filled with it.
 I would warn you that many outlets will not take your podcast if you do.
 So why use it?
 We love our general rating.
 This is a big, big issue with Apple.com and you are not going to fool them.
 Podcasts via iTunes Store have language warnings attached.

-We will begin Season II on March 2.
+We will begin Fourth Season the first week of February 2018.
 Please stay with us.
 We have even added some new features to lift us higher.
 If you are thinking about a podcast for your business, school, or just as a hobby- give it a try.
-It is addictive for me to think that more than two thousand five hundred people are now listening to each podcast.
+It is addictive for me to think that thousands of people around the world are now listening to each podcast.
 If we get to 10,000 plays monthly, with our new revenue sharing, things will become even more exciting.

 Play Smart.
 Have Fun.
 Everyday is Saturday.